Exopandora/ShoulderSurfing/README.md

 **A:** Yes.

 # Compatibility #
-Shoulder Surfing Reloaded is designed to work with the following mods (a-z):
+Shoulder Surfing Reloaded has builtin compatibility for the following mods (a-z):
 - 3D Skin Layers
 - Create
 - Iris